rackerlabs/design-system/_component_design/pills.md

 layout: component
 category: Components
 usage: >
   A pill is a small, dismissible, oval-shaped component that indicates selection.
-Use pills to provide feedback of selected keyword search terms, input text search, or the name of a server selected by the user.
+Use pills to provide feedback for selected keyword search terms, an input text search, or the name of a server selected by the user.
 You can represent any selectable object with a pill.
 preview-image: preview-images/pills.svg
 resource: true
 status: Stable